Thursday, November 2, 2023

 1. Time is a key constraint - as elaborated in the details that follow.

-2. My mom's accelerating dementia decline - I can't justify putting more money into the boat - as her level-of-care needs are going to continue to rise. [in Nov'22 - we got her into a facility - but then had to move her to another facility in Jan'23 - and new facility cost is about 2x]
+2. My mom's accelerating dementia decline - I can't justify putting more money into the boat - as her level-of-care needs are going to continue to rise. [in Nov'22 - we got her into a facility - but then had to move her to another facility in Jan'23 - and the new facility cost is about 2x]

-3. When I bought this boat - it was the intention of it being my retirement home - as I planned on long-distance cruising as a lifestyle.
+3. When I bought this boat - it was with the intention of it being my retirement home - as I planned on long-distance cruising as a lifestyle.
 I deferred quite a few improvements/upgrades - as I wanted to wait until I was closer to retirement/departure.
 There are several large refit projects that I would need to complete - in preparation for my planned long-distance / retirement cruising plans:

 1. Some significant rewiring of the AC and DC electrical systems.